talsma-ict/umldoclet/readme.md

 ## Requirements

-To use the doclet together with the javadoc tool, the following is required.
+To use the UML Doclet, the following is required.

 - [Javadoc version 9][doclet] or higher.
-  For versions of javadoc from earlier JDKs, please use the [latest `1.x` version][v1.x] of this doclet.
+  For versions of javadoc from earlier JDKs, please use the [latest `1.x` UML Doclet version][v1.x].
-  If you compile your java 8 javadocs with a more recent JDK (Javadoc version 9 or higher), please use the 2.x version.
+  If you compile your java 8 or older javadocs with a more recent JDK (Javadoc version 9 or higher), you need to use the 2.x version.
-- This doclet jar.
-An apache-licensed version of plantuml is already included in the jar.
+- An installed version of [graphviz](http://plantuml.com/graphviz-dot),
-- An installed version of [graphviz](http://plantuml.com/graphviz-dot), at least until [pure java visualization](https://github.com/talsma-ict/umldoclet/issues/51) works.
+  at least until [pure java visualization](https://github.com/talsma-ict/umldoclet/issues/51) works.
   Graphviz needs to be compiled with [libexpat][libexpat] support.
+- The UML Doclet, the [usage page][usage] shows how.
+  An apache-licensed version of [PlantUML][plantuml] is already included in the umldoclet jar.

 ## Releases